October 3, 2021 | By: Dr. Patti Haebe, N.M.D

 That’s right, every single day!
-The reason being that we look for 6 consecutive low temperature followed by 3 consecutive high temperatures, in order to confirm ovulation.
+The reason being is so Premom can identify the shift from pre-ovulatory low temperatures to post-ovulatory high temperatures, in order to confirm ovulation.
 If you aren’t testing every day throughout your cycle, you could miss this key shift.
-Without it, a “coverline” cannot be added to your chart, separating the low pre-ovulatory temperatures from the higher post-ovulatory temperatures.
+Without it, a “coverline” cannot be added to your chart, which is the line that separates the low pre-ovulatory temperatures from the higher post-ovulatory temperatures.

 DO take your BBT immediately upon waking.

 Your basal body temperature is your body’s lowest temperature at rest.
 When you begin to move, or are out and about, it increases your body temperature and doesn’t let you get an accurate picture of your body temperature when at rest.
 It’s only in this “resting” state that we can really see the impacts that sex hormones fluctuating can have on your BBT.

 DON'T eat or drink before taking your BBT.

 Cold water, hot coffee, teeth brushing . . . even chewing gum can all throw off your BBT!
 Because we want to get an accurate snapshot, stick that thermometer in your mouth immediately upon waking, morning breath and all!

 DO take your temp at the same time every day.